jscrodrigo/desafios-launchbase/README.md

 # About
+This respository is dedicated to the challenges of the Rocketseat LaunchBase course.
-In the first two examples I show You how to calculate the IMC of a person and how to discover if one is able to retire or not, given its sex, age and contribution time!
+- In the first one I show You how to calculate the IMC of a person and how to discover if one is able to retire or not, given its sex, age and contribution time!
-After is presented how to declare and log to the console objects and arrays.
+- In the second one is presented how to declare and log to the console objects and arrays.

-# ⚕️ IMC
+## ⚕️ IMC
 Basically the IMC calculates if a person is overweight or not, by doing:
 `weight/(height*height)`

-# 👵🏾 👴🏿 Retirement Calculation
+## 👵🏾 👴🏿 Retirement Calculation
 Here in Brazil, until a few years ago, some factors that allowed a person to ask for retirement were:
 - If Male:
   * Contibution time should be `>= 35 years`